 Use this 5 whys template to determine the root cause of a problem so that your business teams can prevent encountering them again.Download template

-Root Cause Analysis (RCA) is a method for determining the cause and eliminating a problem.
-A root cause analysis checklist is used by cross-functional teams of business experts to create a good problem analysis, collect relevant data, identify the root cause and implement solutions.
+Root Cause Analysis (RCA) is a method for determining the root cause of a problem and eliminating it.
+A Root Cause Analysis checklist is used by cross-functional teams of subject matter experts to create a good problem analysis, collect relevant data, identify the root cause and implement solutions.

 Determining the root causes of problematic business models requires a lot of precise work.
 There are various recognized methods for root cause analysis.
 Depending on the company, the methods should be checked individually for suitability for the company.
 The following RCA tools are examples of successful root cause analysis methods: